News & Vision

 INTENT

-At St Paul’s, we aim to provide high-quality PE lessons that stimulate and excite our pupils allowing them to develop skills and creativity, and experience a joy of learning whilst establishing an understanding of our school values.
+At St Paul’s, we aim to provide high-quality PE lessons that stimulate and excite our pupils, allowing them to develop skills and knowledge that build over time.
 Our PE curriculum allows pupils to experience a range of physical activities, helping them to develop their health, fitness and wellbeing and inspiring them to lead and maintain healthy, active lives.
-Through PE, we aim to develop pupil confidence and self-esteem allowing them to succeed and excel in a variety of physically-demanding activities.
+Through PE, we aim to develop pupil confidence and self-esteem, allowing them to succeed and excel in a variety of physically-demanding activities.
 We aim to provide opportunities for pupils to compete in intra and inter school sport, providing them with positive experiences within a safe and supportive environment that motivate them, help develop their competence and confidence, and teach them about fair play, honesty and respect.
-Through PE, we want our children to adopt a positive mind-set and believe that, with determination and resilience, anything can be achieved.
+Through PE, we want our children to adopt a positive mind-set and learn that adaptability and resilience are key values to success in all areas of life, as well as on the sports field.

 IMPLEMENTATION